cy-gh/DOpus_Transpiling/README.md

 Update 20210627:

 *The [Variant 1 & 2 on Github](https://github.com/cy-gh/DOpus_Transpiling) are working albeit misleading examples.
 Particularly, variant 2 might have misled you to think, it's very similar to standard ```export``` in one file, ```import``` pair in the other.
-While the modules may use standard export syntax for modules or namespaces, the consumers may not use import statement. after failed tests with including npm nodules, trying to make unit-tests with mocha and before coming to the realization that jScript's lack of export support cannot be tricked.* :frowning:
+While the modules may use standard export syntax for modules or namespaces, the consumers may not use import statement. after failed tests with including npm nodules, trying to make unit-tests with mocha and before coming to the realization that jScript's lack of export support cannot be tricked.* :neutral_face:

 See below for a minimal-ish boilerplate code.